Dowens413/COSC-471/README.md

 🚀 Running the project
 Inside the COSC-471 project folder, start the PHP server:
 `php -S localhost:8000`
-Open http://localhost:8000 in your browser.👥 Authors - Johney Domas - David
+Open http://localhost:8000 in your browser.